Our Lady of Manaoag: Statue

 The statue of Our Lady of Manaoag is a 17th-century ivory and silver image of the Virgin Mary with The Child Jesus enshrined at the high altar of the Basilica.
 It was brought to the Philippines from Spain via the Manila galleon trade from Acapulco, Mexico, in the early 17th century by Padre Juan de San Jacinto.

-Documents dating back to 1610 attest that a middle-aged farmer walking home heard a mysterious female voice.
-He looked around and saw on a cloud-veiled treetop an apparition of the Virgin Mary, holding a Rosary in her right hand and The Child Jesus in her left arm, all amidst a heavenly glow.
-Mary told the farmer where she wanted her church to be built, and a chapel was built on the hilltop site of the apparition, forming the nucleus of the present town.
+Documents dating back to 1610 attest that a middle-aged farmer walking home heard a mysterious female anito or diwata voice.
+He looked around and saw on a cloud-veiled treetop a anito or diwata figure, interpreted by Catholic priests as an apparition of the Virgin Mary holding a Rosary in her right hand and The Child Jesus in her left arm all amidst a heavenly glow.
+The anito or diwata figure told the farmer where she wanted her simbahan (an indigenous shrine, later interpreted as a church by Catholic priests) to be built, and a shrine/chapel was built on the hilltop site of the apparition, forming the nucleus of the present town.

 Our Lady of the Rosary is depicted in other countries with similar attributes, with the accoutrement and style of the vestments varying across cultures.
 The Manaoag image is distinct from other statues in its sculpture and regalia, particularly its crown.

 A pilgrim replica of the image also exists and is toured around parishes in the Philippines for veneration.